-Alternatively, they may make an appointment to see the SENDCo Mrs Becky Barber or the head teacher through the school office.
+Alternatively, they may make an appointment to see the SENDCo/head teacher Mrs Beth Clarke through the school office.

 8. Graduated Levels of SEND Support

 Where a child is identified as having SEND, we work in partnership with parents/carers to establish the support the child needs.
 We ensure that their needs are met and additional support is given where required, either within school or in collaboration with specialist external agencies.